civictechdc/github-101/pages-markdown.md

 2 In the new file name, type: "_includes" and then hit tab.

-3 Create one file titled "header.html" and another titled "footer.html"
+3 Title the file "header.html" and click commit changes at the bottom of the page.
+Then create another file in that folder titled "footer.html" and commit changes.

 4 Go to the index.html file and cut all of the text above the `<section>` tag.
 Paste that in the header.html file.